-For us, the Royal Caribbean Drink Packages have always been a good deal, making our cruise more hassle free and saving us some money in the process.
-Thus, we have put together this post to help you decide whether the drink package is right for your next cruise.
+Whether or not you should purchase one for your next vacation is an individual decision that depends on several factors.
+For us, the Royal Caribbean Drink Packages have always been a good deal, making our cruise more hassle free and (usually) saving us some money in the process.
+Ultimately, you will need to weigh the pros and cons to determine if one of the Royal Caribbean Drink Packages is right for you.

-Ultimate Guide to Royal Caribbean Drink Packages 2019
+Ultimate Guide to Royal Caribbean Drink Packages (2021)

 Royal Caribbean Drink Package Basics

 There are a few basic things you need to know about the Royal Caribbean drink packages before we dive into the details of each option.